 articles about roscommon-mart

-“There was a good demand for stock with a high clearance of lots.”
+“Once again, this week there was a brisk trade for all stock with a good clearance of lots.”

 Ringside and online bidders competed for stock, according to Quigley.

 40% of sellers did not return to the mart for the sale, instead opting to accept prices from home.

 There was a firm trade for quality stock while plainer types were more difficult to sell, according to a mart spokesperson.